Reading at St Paul's

 Reading at Home

 We think it is extremely important that children read regularly to be able to practise the skills they are taught in school.
-In addition to school based reading opportunities, all children are given 'take home' reading books which are changed weekly.
+In addition to school based reading opportunities, all children are given 'take home' reading books which are changed regularly.
 Parents are asked to sign/comment in their child's personal reading planner which is a useful source of interaction between home and school.

 Our main reading scheme 'The Oxford Reading Tree' is a favourite of many of our children.
 We use many branches of the scheme, including Fireflies and Tree Tops.
 This main scheme is supplemented by Rigby Rockets, Fast Lane, Ginn Pocket Books and Rising Stars Reading Planet.
 This mixture of books ensures that the children experience a variety of genres, font styles and images.
 We have recently made some new additions to our decode-able books to ensure that children's phonic skills can be practised and applied during home reading in a fun and varied way.
+These new resources include Big Cat Phonics.

 There are lots of reading challenges going on in class which all the children take part in.
 Ask your child's teacher for more information and find out about the rewards available.